 The water tightness of air-entrained concrete is more than that of non-air-entrained concrete.
 Entrained air prevents the interconnection of capillary channels from forming.
 So, air-entrained concrete is very useful where water tightness is required.

-Effect of Air Entrainment on Strength of Concrete
+Effect of Air Entrainment on the Strength of Concrete

-The main thing which is affected by the air-entrained concrete is its workability and compressive strength of concrete.
+The main thing that is affected by air-entrained concrete is its workability and compressive strength of concrete.

 The air-entrained concrete has increased the workability of concrete without increasing the water-cement ratio.